 I have always been drawn to working with people and spent many years working in social care.
 I worked with the elderly, in children's homes and with children and adults with learning disabilities.
 This led me to qualify as a nurse in 2007.
 After graduation, working in the health services wasn't very appealing to me.
 I'd worked non-stop for three years, juggling placements and coursework with extra shifts to pay the bills.
 I felt burned out.
 It felt hypocritical to call myself a health professional when I was so far away from attaining health myself.

 Instead, my husband and I left the country for a couple of years.
-We travelled, lived and worked in various Asian countries and in India I reconnected with an old love of yoga.
-Since then I have studied yoga with teachers from many disciplines including Iyengar, astanga and hatha, and I returned to India in 2013 to undertake my teacher training in the classical Indian style.
+We travelled, lived and worked in various Asian countries, and in India I reconnected with an old love of yoga.
+Since then I have studied with teachers from many disciplines including Iyengar, astanga and hatha, and I returned to India in 2013 to undertake my teacher training in the classical Indian style.

-I always loved the way performing physical postures helped me calm my mind, but after following a common yoga path from large, physical movements to injury, I finally had to find another way of practicing.
+I always loved the way performing physical postures helped me calm my mind, but after following a common yoga path from large, physical movements to injury, I finally had to find another way of practising.
 For me, yoga is not about merely making shapes with the body.
 I began yoga therapist training with Dru in 2017 and since then I have adapted my practice to have more emphasis on holistic wellness than on physical fitness.

-I strongly believe that yoga therapy is for everyone.
+I strongly believe that yoga is for everyone.
 It can be used to alleviate the symptoms of stress, asthma, back pain, anxiety, pregnancy, menopause and more.
-Yoga therapy can even be used as a useful tool in end of life management — a subject dear to my heart after having worked with so many people at the ends of their lives in the past.
+Yoga can even be used as a useful tool in end of life management — a subject dear to my heart having worked with so many people at the ends of their lives in the past.